dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 ![Chart Image](./images/current_fingertips_linechart.png)

-However want we want is to make the chart period more dynamic, in this way we can accommodate different year types and the appropriate ticks on chart labels.
+However, want we want is to make the chart period more dynamic, in this way we can accommodate different year types and the appropriate ticks on chart labels.

-An example of will be something like:
+An example will be:

 ![](./images/Current_Q1_reporting.png)